 Initial Step: Integrate Google Analytics and Search Console

 Connecting Analytics and Search Console helps you see mutual data across the apps.
-Once connected, you can see your site’s keywords’ impressions, clicks, CTR, and top pages right in the Analytics dashboard.
+Once connected, you can see your site’s keywords’ impressions, clicks, CTR, and top pages in the Analytics dashboard.

 How to use Google Search Console?